romanejaquez/wizard_stepper/README.md

 # Wizard Stepper

-A customizable and easy-to-use wizard stepper widget for Flutter.
+A simple, customizable and easy-to-use wizard stepper widget for Flutter.
 Guide users through multi-step processes with clear progress indication and control.

 ## Features